ocupop/dart4web/src/faq.md

 ---
 layout: default
 permalink: /faq
-title: "webdev FAQ"
-short-title: "FAQ"
+title: "FAQ"
-description: "FAQ and other tips for using Dart's Web."
+description: "FAQ and other tips for using Dart for web development."
 ---

 ## General questions